 Chris graduated from Stonehill College and earned her master’s degree from Sacred Heart University.

 If you want to go fast, go alone.
 If you want to go far, go together. -African proverb

-This is Michael's third year teaching at Academy School.
-Prior to that, Michael taught middle school English for 21 years in Brattleboro, Keene, New Hampshire, and Grants Pass, Oregon.
+This is Michael's fifth year teaching at Academy School, but he has been connected to Academy for 19 years because all four of his children went here.
+Prior to Academy, Michael taught middle school English for 21 years in Brattleboro, Keene, New Hampshire, and Grants Pass, Oregon.
 Michael earned his undergraduate degree from the University of New Hampshire and his teaching certification from Southern Oregon University.
-He is excited to teach at the elementary level and grateful to be a part of the Academy community.
+He loves the challenges and successes of teaching at the elementary level, and is grateful to be a part of the Academy School community.

 5th Grade is an exciting year at Academy School.
 We strive for academic rigor while incorporating components of team building and social competency so our students will be well-rounded thinkers and contributors to their larger community.

 5th Grade themes include Age of Exploration and Colonization through the American Revolutionary War.
 Through inquiry in science, students will explore cyclical events, energy flow in an ecosystem, and states of matter.
 The 5th-grade team is especially enthusiastic about sharing top-notch literature with students to inspire a love of reading.